tiagorccabral/typescript-mongo-boilerplate/README.md

 ## About

-A complete Node.JS starter project to bootstrap any projects that you may want to create Express/Sequelize as an API.
+A complete Node.JS starter project to bootstrap any projects that you may want to create with the stack Typescript + Express + MongoDB serving as an API.

 ## How to install